csteach422/csteach422.github.io/coursework.md

 <a id="assessment2"></a>
 ###### 2. DEV week assessment (30%)

-* begin development of a mobile application
+* begin development of a mobile application using Apache Cordova
   * **not** a responsive website viewed on a mobile device
-* can be platform agnostic or specific targeted OS
+* can be platform agnostic (cross-platform) or specific targeted OS
-    * eg: Android, iOS...
+    * eg: Android, iOS, Windows Phone using Cordova APIs
     * consider choice, and explain why?
 * outline concept, research conducted to date
 * consider applicable design patterns